Infinite-dimensional Polish groups and Property (T): Property (T) for automorphism groups of -categorical metric structures

 \begin{defin} Let $G$ be a topological group.
 A set $Q\subseteq G$ is a \emph{splitting Kazhdan set for $G$} if it generates a rank two free subgroup $F\leq G$ with the property that every unitary representation of $G$ with no invariant unit vectors restricts to a multiple of the left-regular representation of $F$. \end{defin}

-We recall from Remark~\ref{rem:anti-ref-free-action} and Corollary~\ref{cor:WAP-nonAP} that a sufficient condition for the group generated by $\set{\tau_a,\tau_b}$ inside our group $G$ to be a rank two free group is that the WAP compatification of $G$ be non-trivial.
-On the other hand, note that if the WAP compactification is trivial then $G$ does not have any non-trivial unitary representation.
+If our group $G$ has non-trivial unitary representations, then the group generated by $\set{\tau_a,\tau_b}$ will be a rank two free subgroup of $G$ (in fact, as per Corollary~\ref{cor:WAP-nonAP}, it suffices that the WAP compactification of $G$ be non-trivial).
+On the other hand, if $G$ does not have any non-trivial unitary representations, then any rank two free subgroup of $G$ (which exist, by Theorem~\ref{thm:AutQ-in-PRP}) is a splitting Kazhdan set for trivial reasons.

 Thus, in all generality, we have proved the following.